 Sometimes the cost of traveling to a convention and staying at the host hotels can be the most expensive part of going to a hotel (next to the dealer’s room).
 Make plans with friends to commute together and share a hotel room.
 Friends not going?
 Most conventions have message boards or social media threads where you can find someone else who is looking for a roommate or travel companion.

-Set a budget and weigh the value
+Set a buying budget and weigh the value

 The dealer’s room is where many budgets are broken to bits.
 Some fans find that if they give themselves a budget in advance, they are less likely to impulse shop.
-At the least, make sure to make a full circle of all artists and vendors to make sure you choose wisely.
+At the least, make sure to make a full circle of all artists and vendors before buying anything to make sure you choose wisely.

-Another idea is to make sure to head back in the final hours of the day – some folks may make a bargain rather than having to pack things up and take them back home.
+Another idea is to make sure to head back in the final hours of the event – some folks may make a bargain rather than having to pack things up and take them back home.

 Whatever you do – we hope you find your way to some of the amazing events happening here and remember to always #supportlocal.